dcunited001/dcunited001.github.io/_posts/2017-06-17-international-trends-2020-the-automation-crisis.md

 ### Student Loan Reform is Reasonable, Innovation in Higher Education is Preferable

-- The actual value of college education is much lower than the price.
+- College education is becoming much less affordable and looking forward, one can see that there is less incentive to become indebted for a college degree.

-  Especially looking forward, one can see that there is less incentive to become indebted for a college degree.
+### (misc)

   - it is impossible to avoid a convergent economy, where the wealth converges into an asymptotically smaller number of hands
   - garbage in, garbage out
     - if computers augment our ability to think, achieve and function, then we need ...

 ### Policy Must Account for Disinformation in the Age of Social Media